Table of Contents

 4. Check out which frontend and backend search terms are indexed

 What makes this important is that there might be too many irrelevant keywords that can prevent your best keywords to rank properly.
 Therefore, you need to remove any poorly optimized keywords from your product listing so that any search penalties against your product will be removed.

 Common Mistakes to Avoid

 To wrap things up, here are some of the most common mistakes that a lot of sellers make.
 By knowing these mistakes, you’ll be able to avoid them once you start choosing your keywords.

-- ASIN – short for Amazon Standard Identification Number, Amazon doesn’t really recommend including it in your search terms no matter how tempting it might be.
+- ASIN – is short for Amazon Standard Identification Number, Amazon doesn’t really recommend including it in your search terms no matter how tempting it might be.

 - Stop Words – there are tons of stop words that you should not include in your search terms.
 Aside from taking up valuable space, they don’t add any value to your listing at all.
 In fact, Amazon even recommends that you avoid the use of stop words like “and”, “a”, “an”, “for”, “of”, “the”, etc.